Pioreactor/docs.pioreactor/user-guide/50-Troubleshooting/UI troubleshooting.md

 #### If you are using a remote access service, like ngrok or tailscale

-Likely you didn't fill out the `ws` parameter in the configuration correctly.
+Likely you didn't fill out the `mqtt` `broker_address` parameter in the configuration correctly.
 See the [remote access instructions](https://docs.pioreactor.com/user-guide/remote-access) again.

 ### When I click an action in the UI, I don't see any response.
 Or the button just spins and does nothing.